 Milk jugs will leak water after a while

-Milk jugs are not made to hold milk or other liquids forever, eventually, they will start to leak, this is the case both form milk jugs and plastic water bottles as well.
+Milk jugs are not made to hold milk or other liquids forever, eventually, they will start to leak, this is the case both from milk jugs and plastic water bottles as well.
 The main difference between milk jugs and water bottles is their resistance to pH, the pH is used to measure how acidic water and other liquids are.
 Water tends to have a higher pH level than milk, although not by much but this will lead to leaks.

 As milk jugs are not made for higher pH levels such as water has, then once you add water to the milk jugs the acid in the water will slowly eat away the plastic.
 This is why all bottled waters have an expiration date, the water doesn’t go bad but due to the pH levels, the acid in the water will slowly dissolve the plastic.
 If you are storing water in plastic jugs then you will notice that after a couple of months or years the milk jugs will start leaking.
 If you are planning to store water then you should use a water filter, for more information check out my recent article Do Lifestraws work? ( Or do They? ).